kiimmm/Dockerfile/README.md

 * `YOUR_ENCRYPTED_PASSWD`: SHA1 encrypted password.
 I hard-code encrypted password to the dockerfile to avoid type token every time.
 A way to generate SHA1-encrypted password:
   * ```
     > ipython
-    > from notebook.auth import passwd
+    > from IPython.lib import passwd
     > passwd()
     type your PASSWD
     > OUTPUT: sha1: SHA1-encrypted-password